-If a participant is required to re-consent to the trial if there is a delay of greater than 3 months between consent and date of surgery, the site Research Team will first check if the participant is still happy to continue their involvement in the trial, and if so obtain re-consent accordingly.
+A patient is required to reconfirm ongoing participation in the trial if there is a delay of greater than 3 months between consent and date of surgery.
+The site Research Team will first check if the patient is still happy to continue their involvement in the trial, and if so obtain reconfirmation accordingly.
+Reconfirmation can either be taken verbally via telephone, or in person at a routine hospital appointment.
+The Research Team will document this in the patient's medical notes.
+If the patient no longer wishes to take part in the trial, they can either ask to selectively reduce their participation or fully withdraw from the trial.